 Home Remedies for Mosquito Bites

-Lemon has excellent anti-inflammatory and anaesthetic properties.
+- Lemon – Lemon has excellent anti-inflammatory and anaesthetic properties.
 This makes it one of the best home remedies available.
 Cut a lemon into two and apply directly over the bite.
 You can also use fresh lemon juice for application on the skin.

-Garlic is a beautiful soothing balm for itchiness and swelling after bites.
+- Garlic – Garlic is a beautiful soothing balm for itchiness and swelling after bites.
 It helps the swelling to reduce, and the harsh odour keeps mosquitoes away from your helpless baby.
 Crush garlic and rub it gently over the bite.
 Clean it with a damp cloth after a few minutes.

-This inexpensive and effective method for curing mosquito bites in babies is highly popular amongst mothers.
+- Baking Soda – This inexpensive and effective method for curing mosquito bites in babies is highly popular amongst mothers.
 Baking soda can quickly restore the pH level and helps in reducing itching.
 Dissolve one teaspoon of baking soda in a cupful of water.
 Dip a soft towel in it and place it on the bitten areas for 10 minutes.

-Ice is helpful in preventing inflammation and also keeps the bite from affecting nearby areas.
+- Ice – Ice is helpful in preventing inflammation and also keeps the bite from affecting nearby areas.
 Keep a few ice cubes in a clean, soft cloth and dab it on the skin repeatedly.
 Do not hold it over your baby’s sensitive skin for long as it could cause some discomfort.
 This simple yet effective treatment heals the condition quickly.

-Clean the skin area with sea salt and water for quick relief.
+- Salt – Clean the skin area with sea salt and water for quick relief.
 Like lemons, salt is anti-inflammatory and proves to be an effective home-based remedy for mosquito bites.
 Its easy availability makes it a quick solution to insect bites.

-This is a natural antiseptic, and its gel is a great reliever for mosquito bites on babies.
+- Aloe Vera – This is a natural antiseptic, and its gel is a great reliever for mosquito bites on babies.
 Keep the gel in the refrigerator for a few minutes and then apply over the affected area.
 It will reduce the itchiness, swelling and pain due to the mosquito bite.

-Honey finds a lot of applications in the world of home remedies.
+- Honey – Honey finds a lot of applications in the world of home remedies.
 Since it is anti-bacterial and anti-inflammatory, honey soothes the mosquito bites and keeps inflammation under control.

+You may wonder how to prevent mosquito bites on babies, to ensure your baby does not suffer and can sleep peacefully.
 Since prevention is always better than cure, take the following measures to prevent your baby from mosquito bites.